 The modular system provided by Koch Modular was ultimately based on a collaborative optimization with the client and it provided a purified product while addressing all of the client’s initial concerns.

 Spatial concerns were resolved with careful design that minimized cross bracing on interior module faces and maximized space for access to process equipment, piping, and instruments.
 Additionally, two means of egress for each module and walkways between modules were provided.
-The aggressive project schedule was maintained, and the system was delivered well in advance of the completion of the main facility, achieving some savings over stick built construction.
+The aggressive project schedule was maintained, and the system was delivered well in advance of the completion of the main facility.
+There were also some cost savings realized versus conventional construction.

 The system installation was successful and it has been running ever since with no reported issues.